 Due to the apparent spatial separation of bass and suckers and the short period of active feeding by bass, it was felt that a suitable level of predation might not be exerted upon the sucker population.
 The use of walleye was investigated and an Environmental Assessment prepared in 1995 (Gilge, 1995).
 Walleye fingerlings (5,000 1.5-inch) were introduced in May of 1995, and an additional 500 4-inch fish were planted in early fall.
 An additional plant of 4,000 walleye fingerlings was made in 1996.
 Three walleye from the 1996 plant were netted in 1997 and ranged in length from 7.6-7.9 inches.
 Walleye were again planted in 1997.
 Walleye netted in 1998 ranged from 7.2-10.5 inches.
 Walleye stocking was discontinued in 1998 as the desired level of predation was achieved.
-Seven walleye were netted in 2000 ranging in size from 10.9 to 11.7 inches.

-It appears feasible at this time to remove large numbers of adult suckers and rely on the existing predator population to stop recruitment from occurring.
+No walleye were netted in 2001.
+It appears feasible to continue to remove adult suckers by trapping and rely on the existing predator population to inhibit recruitment of young.